Engage your companions.

 Chart the journey together.

-It can be tempting to act quickly and set off on what seems to be the obvious path, but I encourage you to consult with your colleagues in order to choose the best path by systematically considering different aspects of the CLA framework, intentionally selecting actions that will have the most impact and ensuring there are resources, time, and people with the right skill sets to support those actions.
+be tempting to act quickly and set off on what seems to be the obvious path, but I encourage you to consult with your colleagues in order to choose the best path by systematically considering different aspects of the CLA framework, intentionally selecting actions that will have the most impact and ensuring there are resources, time, and people with the right skill sets to support those actions.

 These questions can help guide you: